joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-06-26-hello-world-with-exstream.md

 #### Design asset library - File Sample

-To provide a convenient way to preview communications with different variable values, the Exstream web client supports uploading **sample files** for use with Communications Designer and Content Author.
+To provide a convenient way to preview communications with different variable values, the Exstream web client supports uploading **sample files** for use with *Communications Designer* and *Content Author*.
 This functionality is especially useful when previewing a communication that might change when the sample customer data changes, such as when regulations in a particular state require additional content to be included in a communication.

 Keep in mind that sample files are not used in engine orchestration jobs; they are used only to map data sources, generate previews for Content Author, and generate simulations for Communications Designer and Content Author.

-To add a simple file:
+To add a sample file:

  - Click on `Design asset library` on the left-hand-side menu